Predictive Scheduling: What You Need to Know

 A predictive scheduling law may be coming soon to your state (if it hasn’t already).
 Is your employee scheduling compliant?
 In this post, we discuss ten practices contained in these “fair workweek,” “stable scheduling” and “fair scheduling” laws.

-Of course, scheduling affects more than compliance.
+Of course, predictable employee work scheduling affects more than compliance.
 It is central to company culture.
 Good scheduling practices increases engagement, satisfaction and retention.
 Poor scheduling, in contrast, fuels turnover and creates resentful employees.
 It is hard for any company to prosper with employees whose lives are in constant upheaval due to poor scheduling.

-Let’s discuss 10 employee scheduling rules contained in many of these laws.
+Let’s discuss 10 employee shift planning rules contained in many of these laws.

 Rule #1: Good Faith Estimate of Employee Schedules